 One final note on Wi-Fi: Even if you have Wi-Fi access covering your entire attraction, if you operate a network that requires users to register and then limits connectivity to 30-minute sessions, forcing users to continually re-authenticate, then you should consider doing one of two things:

-For some, of course, lack of Wi-Fi alone is no problem, with 4G coverage widely available in most countries.
-In fact, 99% of the UK population and 98% of the US population have access to 4G networks.
+For some, of course, lack of Wi-Fi alone is no problem, with 5G coverage becoming widely available in most countries.
+And even if the top speeds aren't available, 99% of the UK population and 98% of the US population already have access to 4G networks.

 However, some mobile plans have data limits, making users cautious about what they use their precious allowance for.
 What's more, if you operate an attraction that welcomes visitors from abroad, roaming data can be expensive for international travellers and many choose to disable it.

-Plus, a population's access to 4G isn't the same thing as actual geographical coverage.
+Plus, a population's access to high-speed mobile internet isn't the same thing as actual geographical coverage.
 For example, although 99% of the UK population have access to 4G, that's achieved with 80% geographical coverage — as rural areas with little to no residents tend not to get it.
 Of course, visitor attractions are often built in such locations.

 So, you don't offer Wi-Fi access to guests but you would like to offer a mobile app to your visitors.
 You understand it's possible, but how do you make it work?
 There are two main things that you need to get right…